addff/2310-ITT440/10% Individual Assignment/MUHAMMAD IRFAN BIN SHAMSUDDIN/README.md

 		effectiveness and versatility.
 While it may not cover every possible Excel feature, it addresses most common use cases and continues to evolve with the changing landscape of Excel functionality.

-### 3. How to use Openpyxl
-		apa yang saya tau saya tak tau

 ## FastAPI
 ### 1. What is FastAPI?